edibotopic/edibotopic-website/content/notes/endophoric-ambiguity.md

 Endophoric ambiguity occurs when a reference within a text could refer to multiple independent parts of that same text.

-Example: "From the example above..." when there are multiple preceding examples:
+Example: "From the example above..." when there are multiple examples located _above_:

 _Which specific example is being referenced?_